trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 and results in more accurate handling of fluid-boundary interactions.

 The key difference is that the pressure values of the boundary particles now have their own PPE within the linear system.
-In other words, the boundary particle pressure ``p_b`` are also solved as part of the linear system.
+In other words, the boundary particle pressure ``p_b`` is also solved as part of the linear system.
 This leads to the following condition for the boundary particles ``b``: